drBenway/pixi-vn-wiki/start/make-visual-novel.md

 I recommend using Typescript if you need to set a lot of properties, this way you have more control over the animation, more features and types.

+In my case my animation will take steph out of the scene and reinsert her in the next step.
+I will also mirror it on the x-axis to make sure it is facing the right way.

+For taking steph out/in I will use the `moveOut` and `moveIn` functions.
+For the mirror effect I will use the `ZoomTicker` ticker.

+An important feature of transitions is that they momentarily pause all animations connected to that component and resume them when the transition is complete.

+So, in my case, I will use before the `moveIn` function the `addTicker` function to add the `ZoomTicker` ticker.
+This way steph will be mirrored on the x-axis after the transition is complete.

+Also since I will use typescript for this animation, I created a special label for this animation.
+So that it can be called also from other languages ​​that are not JS/TS.

 ```ts
 import { canvas, moveIn, newLabel, ZoomTicker } from "@drincs/pixi-vn";